 There are no tricky instructions here.
 Installing composite decking uses the same tools of the trade and as long as you follow the installation guidelines you’ll be able to lay it down in no time.
 The added benefit of composite decking is you won’t have to deal with all the roughness/splinters that come with wood.
 The biggest difference is the method of installation, timber decking requires for the boards to be nailed/screwed into the infrastructure, whereas composite decking uses hidden fastener screws of which do not screw through the decking but hold the decking in place using the grooves – this means composite decking is much easier to construct than timber decking and can be done by the end user themselves.

 Benefits of Composite Decking

 Where do we begin?
 Let’s start with cost, which is a major factor when it comes to investing in decking.
 If you’re going to lay some out in the garden or at the back of your house, you want to make sure it’s going to last.
 While composite decking might cost more initially, it’s definitely a worthwhile investment because the material will last longer than its wooden decking counterpart and will require less maintenance.

 So moving on to some of the other perks – composite decking requires a lot less maintenance.
 And we mean a lot.
 They don’t have to be painted or sealed or stained like wood does – the synthetic plastic material helps with this.
-It also means they won’t fade in direct sunlight nor will they bow or crack.
+It also means they won’t splinter or crack.
 You can just lay the decking, sit back and enjoy it.

 How to Choose the Right Composite Decking